Joining the Society

-If you have forgotten your password, you can reset it with our forgotten password tool.
+If you have forgotten your login, you can reset your password.

 Cancelling your membership

-Should you decide that you no longer wish to remain a member of the BSH, please send an email confirming that you would like to cancel your membership to [email protected].
+Should you decide you no longer wish to remain a member of the BSH, please send an email confirming you would like to cancel your membership to [email protected].

-We can provide a full refund to you if you cancel within seven working days of your subscription payment.
+For new members: we can provide a full refund if you cancel within seven working days of your subscription payment.

-If more than seven working days have passed but it is before 30 April, then we can offer you a 50% refund of your subscription.
+If you make your cancellation request before 30 April: we can offer you a 50% refund of your subscription.

 Refunds will usually be returned to the account from which your payment originally came.
 In some instances we may require further details to ensure the funds reach you successfully.

 If your membership was cancelled within the last 12 months, you only need to email us at